GDBobby/EweExporter/README.md

 ## Downsides of the File Format -
 * Model Data is not very space efficient.
 I believe on average, the file size is 2x the FBX format.
-* Reliant on boost serialization.
-Maybe not a downside, take it as you will.
 * Baked Animation. (situationally good or bad).
 GENERALLY speaking, this is going to be bad for any game that isn't a fighting game.
 If you don't require PREDICTABLE and REACTABLE animation states, baked animations are probably bad.

 ## Import example